 Smith, who has a history of hardball dealings with players, didn't return a call seeking comment.

 Schwartz said the legal language with one team was already drawn up and ready for Jackson to read and sign.
 That was a one-year deal with an option, with an average salary of more than $9 million.
 Schwartz declined to identify that team.
 It was widely reported that the Minnesota Vikings were a major suitor.

 Under terms of a deal arranged by the NFL and the players' union, Jackson had to sign a new contract by 4 p.m.
 EDT Wednesday in order to play for a new team in Week 5.
 Now, he'll have to finish serving the remainder of his three-game suspension for violating the NFL's substance abuse policy _ he pleaded guilty in February to his second DUI since 2006 _ and serve a three-game suspension on the roster exempt list if he does sign.

 Had a deal been done before the deadline, Jackson would have been placed on the Commissioner Exempt list for three games, retroactive to Game 2.
 That essentially would have rolled six games worth of suspensions into four games.

-Those suspensions seem to be moot because Schwartz said it's unlikely Jackson will play this season under terms of the team's contract tender.
+Those suspensions seem to be moot because Schwartz said it's unlikely Jackson will play this season under teams of the team's contract tender.